tableau/VizAlerts/docs/install_guide.md

 one at a time, within a single VizAlert)

+**Python no longer required**

+With help from another Tableau Dev who was generous with their time, we now have VizAlerts in .exe form, so if you don't want to use Python to run it, you don't need to (but you'll still have the option).

 **Use the VizAlertsStarter workbook to build your alerts**

 We took a lot of tips and tricks we've learned over the years building VizAlerts and integrated them into a VizAlertsStarter